The psychology of trolling teaches us something inconvenient about Millennial outrage – but the answer might surprise you.

 Just like internet trolls, anonymity in group membership means that an individual doesn’t have to own their behaviour by acknowledging it within the full context of an integrated in group/out group identity.
 The in-group self becomes a compartmentalised self, a deindividuated self.
 Moreover, it is well documented that deindividuation predisposes individuals to aggressive behaviour in situations that contributes to disassociation.

 While I am not willing to go so far as to declare that all those who, for example, protest to shut down a speaker at some university have ‘dark personality traits’, I do think that dissociative anonymity goes some of the way to explain the disproportionate rise of collectivist politics and identities and membership of radical groups.

-While there are many reasons explaining the behaviours of Millennials in contemporary culture, such as increased accessibility to information and having more involved parents, looking into the effects of the internet is urgent.
-This is especially true when 29% of 18 to 24-year-olds spend a whopping 3 to 5 hours a day on social media and 9% 5 to 10 hours.
+While many reasons explain the behaviours of Millennials, such as increased accessibility to information and having more involved parents, looking into the effects of the internet is urgent.
+This view is especially true when 29% of 18 to 24-year-olds spend a whopping 3 to 5 hours a day on social media and 9% 5 to 10 hours.